-The corner of Fourth Avenue and Fillmore is equidistant from the Roosevelt and Van Buren light rail stations — about half a mile from either one.
+The corner of Fourth Avenue and Fillmore is equidistant from both the Roosevelt and Van Buren light rail stations — about half a mile from either one.
 Nevertheless, Roosevelt is clearly the better choice because the pleasant walking and bicycling route from that station easily beats the long blocks of vacant lots found on the way from Van Buren.
-Newly-installed bike racks on the west side of Fourth Avenue mark the restaurant’s main entrance; a second entrance facing the restaurant’s namesake street leads to the back of the expansive patio.
+Two rows of bike racks on the west side of Fourth Avenue mark the restaurant’s main entrance; a second entrance facing the restaurant’s namesake street leads to the back of the expansive patio.

 That patio was both a blessing and a curse to establishments inhabiting the Cavness House before the Vig.
 It’s an attractive gathering spot, but it’s so large that the house’s tiny kitchen was often overwhelmed, resulting in long waits for food.
 The Vig, however, was able to build upon the successes of its first two branches to fund an extensive renovation of the building.
 The structure’s historic character is intact but with a much larger kitchen and two bars, resulting in food and drink output that can keep pace with peak crowds both indoors and outdoors.

 Although the Vig is family friendly and offers a kids menu, each location is as much a bar as a restaurant and therefore keeps its menu relatively accessible.
 A great deal of the menu is designed for sharing, and many items put slight twists on the familiar, often with a Southwestern influence.
 Straightforward appetizers include edamame, either with sea salt or a garlic-soy mix; “Double Down,” a combination of two hummus flavors; and a bowl of guacamole with chips.
 The Vig’s bruschetta shows some uniqueness with its blend of corn, avocado, and black beans.